lab1092/blender-manual_ja/manual/render/workflows/bake.rst

 - In a UV/Image Editor window, either create a new image or open an existing one.
   If your 3D view is in textured display mode, you should now see the image mapped to your mesh.
   Ensure that all faces are selected.
-- In the Bake panel at the bottom of the :guilabel:`Render menu`, bake your desired type of image (:guilabel:`Full Render` etcetera.)
+- In the Bake panel at the bottom of the *Render menu*, bake your desired type of image (*Full Render* etcetera.)
 - When rendering is complete, Blender replaces the image with the Baked image.
 - Save the image.
 - Apply the image to the mesh as a UV texture.
 For displacement and normal maps,